synic/blog/articles/2024-09-27_cgo-static-linking.md

 <!-- :metadata:

-title: Golang: Static linking with CGO and distroless
+title: Go: Static linking with CGO and distroless
-tags: Programming
+tags: Programming, Go
-published: 2024-09-27T11:10:00-0700
+publishedAt: 2024-09-27T11:10:00-0700
+ogTitle: Golang: Static linking with CGO and distroless
 summary:

 Do you use distroless?
 Have you tried to build a distroless docker image for